kcajj/recombinant_population_analysis/notes/note3.md

 A second script will iterate through the tsv file, giving in input to the viterbi algorithm the sequence of evidences and them analysing the prediction array. if the prediction has a switch (recombination) we want to add it to a genome wide array, in the correct place, adding to the index of the prediction the mapping start.

+## implementing normalisation by coverage

+during evidence extraction, we can keep track of the coverage of the hybrid reference and store it in a .npz array.

 ## parallelisation

 Fortunately python allows to imlement parallelisation easily.